ThreeSixtyGiving/standard/documentation/guidance/before-starting.md

-# Useful information before you start planning
+# Useful information before you start

 ## The process: what to expect